learn-co-curriculum/dsc-roc-curves-and-auc-lab/README.md

 What do you notice about these ROC curves?

 ## Your answer here
 Both have an AUC of 1.0, indicating their performance is perfect.
+Note that this is an extreme rarity!
+Typically, if models perform this well it is too good to be true.

 ## Interpretation
 Look at the ROC curve graph from the lesson:

 <img src="images/lesson_roc_graph.png">

 Think about the scenario of this model: predicting heart disease.
-If you tune the current model to have and 82% True Positive Rate, (you've still missed 20% of those with heart disease), what is the False positive rate?
+If you tune the current model to have an 82% True Positive Rate, (you've still missed 20% of those with heart disease), what is the False positive rate?

 ```python